JadonBelair/constant/README.md

 Constant is a very simple concatinative, stack-based programming language using [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)

 ## How to use
-run the program passing in a file path to the source code, if not file is provided, a REPL will be started instead
+run the program passing in a file path to the source code, if no file is provided, a REPL will be started instead

 ## Language features